 Finding areas on the bag to salvage.
 I wanted the least worn parts of the material as I wanted to keep some structure and water repellency.
 Luckily Chromebags are made from high grade stuff, in fact the same material that I make virgin ones from, thats normally 1000d Cordura.
 Also they use a heavy pvc tarp (shown in red) I decided to use this also for the internal flap on the roll.
 It’s a little stiffer in hand, so i’m hoping it will fold up and roll in a flexible manner.

-2 Since I knew that my friend would be using this to carry bigger tubes for his gravel bike, (35-43mm) I wanted to try a different method of securing the tube in the roll to improve the actual rolling and giving more pocket space.
+My friend would be using this to carry bigger tubes for his gravel bike, (35-43mm) I wanted to try a different method of securing the tube in the roll to improve the actual rolling and giving more pocket space.
 I came up with this mid harness design made with elastic that could stretch and accommodate different tube sizes without bunching or taking up unnecessary room.

-3. The black and red aesthetic of the original bag was working great and I even used some PVC segments as strengtheners between the pockets.
+The black and red aesthetic of the original bag was working great and I even used some PVC segments as strengtheners between the pockets.
 I reached a point where I had a lot of questions and some untested ideas that I wanted to run by someone.
 A quick coffee meet did the trick to share those ideas, get another perspective and discuss what tools went in the roll.
 You can see the elastic harness in practice here.